 Baltic Sea Tall Ship Sailing

-Discover the islands of the Baltic Sea as you sail from Kiel to Copenhagen with tall ship Iris.
+Discover the fairy-tale islands of the Baltic Sea as you sail from Rostock to Kiel with tall ship Iris.

-Join tall ship Iris in the Baltic sea in the Hanseatic port of Kiel on the north German coast.
-Explore the islands surround southern Denmark, discover the coast of Sweden before finishing in the Danish capital of Copenhagen.
+Join tall ship Iris in the Baltic sea in the Hanseatic port of Rostock on the north German coast.
+Explore the islands surrounding southern Denmark, discover coast-lines of sweeping sand dunes and sleepy fishing villages.